Skip to content

 export LSP_USE_PLISTS=true

 2. Delete lsp-mode related packages.
+This can be done with package-delete.

 3. Make sure that lsp-use-plists is non-nil.